Research Working Groups

 FBA makes an open call for new members every four years or more often, depending on our needs.
 FBA strives for equality and diversity in the composition of the groups, regarding the level of academic seniority as well as the researchers' methodological and epistemological starting points, as well as their and geographical origin.

-Folke Bernadotte Academy (FBA) have now launched new International Research Working Groups for the 2023–2027 period.
-Through the International Research Working Groups, 75 newly affiliated researchers will contribute with their expertise and research to FBA’s work through thematic, geographical, and methodological advice.
+Folke Bernadotte Academy (FBA) has International Research Working Groups for the purpose of having affiliated researchers contributing with their expertise and research to FBA’s work through thematic, geographical, and methodological advice.
+In 2023, 75 members were selected for a total of 22 Research Working Groups.
+During 2025 another 7 themes have been identified for FBA’s work and 23 researchers selected chosen to contribute to these new Research Working Groups during the period 2025-2029.
 By means of their wide-ranging expertise, the groups are expected to strengthen the agency's ability to respond proactively to emerging trends within peace and security.

 Below is the complete list of researchers associated with FBA through the new International Research Working Groups: